How To Play Craps Tutorial

 – Any Craps has odds of 8 to 1, pays 7:1 and it has a house edge of 11.1 percent.

-Craps is a dice game in which players will win or lose entirely depending on the outcome of the dice.
-There isn’t any skill or decision making involved in the game — it is purely about luck.
-There are no strategies or techniques to approach this game.
+Craps is a dice game in which players will entirely either win or lose depending on the outcome of the dice.
+There isn’t any skill or decision making involved in the game — it is purely based on luck.
+There are no strategies or techniques to this game either.
 Despite that, there are some betting tips that can help players minimize their losses and increase their odds.

-If you are a beginner, it is better to stick with the Pass Line Bet because the house edge of this wager equals 1.41 percent.
-The rest of the Craps bets at the table offer worse odds, so this is the best bet for starters.
-Although the Don’t Pass offers better odds as it has a house edge of 1.36 percent, it is frowned upon because you will be betting against the shooter and people will not appreciate that.
-It is safer to bet on the Pass Line wager because you wouldn’t want to antagonize and cross the shooter for a slight 0.05 percent advantage.
+If you are a beginner, it is better to stick to the Pass Line Bet because the house edge of this wager equals 1.41 percent.
+The rest of the Craps bets at the table offer worse odds, so this is the best bet for new players.
+Although the Do Not Pass offers better odds as it has a house edge of 1.36 percent, it is frowned upon because you will be betting against the shooter and people will not appreciate that.
+It is safer to bet on the Pass Line wager because you wouldn’t want to antagonize and cross the shooter for a small 0.05 percent advantage.

-Stay away from the preposition bets.
-These bets are settled with one roll.
+Stay away from the proposition bets.
+These bets are settled in one roll.

 Although the dealer might tempt you to place these bets, you should not because they have the highest house advantage.

-Players should also read about the etiquette of craps and learn the unwritten rules of Craps.
-Some casinos will kick players off and ask them to leave if they are not following and abiding by these etiquette rules.
+Players should also read about the etiquette and learn the unwritten rules of Craps are.
+Some casinos will give players the boot and request that they leave if they are not following and abiding by these etiquette rules.
 You can find out more about these rules at the “Rules” section of Craps on this website.